CDOT-CV/jpo-ode/docs/data-flow-diagrams/README.md

 2. The [RawEncodedSDSMJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/json/RawEncodedSDSMJsonRouter.java) consumes messages from the OdeRawEncodedSDSMJson topic and pushes the SDSM to the Asn1DecoderInput topic.
 Any remaining signed IEEE 1609.2 headers are removed at this point.
 3. The [ACM](https://github.com/usdot-jpo-ode/asn1_codec) consumes from the Asn1DecoderInput topic, decodes the SDSM, and pushes it to the Asn1DecoderOutput topic.
 4. The [Asn1DecodedDataRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/Asn1DecodedDataRouter.java) consumes from the Asn1DecoderOutput topic and pushes the SDSM to the OdeSdsmJson topic.

+### RTCM Data Flow
+1. The RTCM comes in through the [RtcmReceiver](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/udp/rtcm/RtcmReceiver.java) class and is pushed to the OdeRawEncodedRTCMJson topic.
+Any IEEE 1609.3 or unsigned IEEE 1609.2 headers are stripped at this point.
+2. The [RawEncodedRTCMJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/json/RawEncodedRTCMJsonRouter.java) consumes messages from the OdeRawEncodedRTCMJson topic and pushes the RTCM to the Asn1DecoderInput topic.
+Any remaining signed IEEE 1609.2 headers are removed at this point.
+3. The [ACM](https://github.com/usdot-jpo-ode/asn1_codec) consumes from the Asn1DecoderInput topic, decodes the RTCM, and pushes it to the Asn1DecoderOutput topic.
+4. The [Asn1DecodedDataRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/Asn1DecodedDataRouter.java) consumes from the Asn1DecoderOutput topic and pushes the RTCM to the OdeRtcmJson topic.